CSC792-SDSMT-DERP/DERP/documentation/Built In Modules.md

 # Built-In Modules
-At present there are two built-in modules that are registered on startup, the MockModule used for testing and the Reddit module which is the primary module for hte language.
+At present there are two built-in modules that are registered on startup, the MockModule used for testing and the Reddit module which is the primary module for the language.

 ## Reddit Module
-The Reddit module permits querying for posts on reddit and filtering them based on the criteria specified.
+The Reddit module permits querying for posts from reddit and filtering them based on the criteria specified.

 ### Name
 The Reddit module is identified by the name "reddit" and may be loaded with the expression